JulieW23/GradApp/iteration-01.review.md

  * For each goal/task, refer to artifact(s) that show that it was met/completed.

 1. Evaluated competition:
-2. Established main features of the application:
+2. Established main features of the application: Main features are listed above.
 3. Completed user stories: User stories are contained in user stories.txt.

 Goals/tasks that were planned but not met/completed: